-- 6. A vessel must not be denied use of port services where the safety of the crew or the vessel, or the health of the crew, is at risk. - 7.
-Also, the port State may take other measures, including measures in consultation or cooperation with the flag State and, if appropriate, coastal States and regional fisheries management organizations. - 8.
-The port State must transmit inspection reports and information on measures taken following inspection to the flag State and, as appropriate, other relevant States, regional fisheries management organizations, the FAO and other relevant international organizations.
+- 5. A vessel must not be denied use of port services where the safety of the crew or the vessel, or the health of the crew, are at risk. - 6.
+Also, the port State may take other measures, including measures in consultation or cooperation with the flag State and, if appropriate, coastal States and regional fisheries management organizations. - 7.
+The port State must transmit inspection reports and information on measures taken following inspection to the flag State, and, as appropriate, to other relevant States, regional fisheries management organizations, the FAO and other relevant international organizations.

-PSMA Institutional and Human Resources Capacity Requirements for Implementation
+BOX 1 | PSMA Institutional and Human Resources Capacity Requirements for Implementation